 top of page

-In a recent blog article, we explored the experience of anxiety and the vicious cycle of fear-based thoughts, emotions, body reactions, and behaviours that feed into anxiety and keep us trapped (read previous post here).
-This is one important part of understanding anxiety better, but have you ever noticed that sometimes we can be distanced from the perceived threat, and we still feel really anxious and fearful?
+Anxiety functions as a vicious cycle of fear-based thoughts, emotions, body reactions, and behaviours.
+These reactions feed into the anxiety response and keep us trapped in feeling anxious, stressed, and overwhelmed.
+This is one important part of understanding anxiety, but have you ever noticed that we can still feel really anxious, even when the thing that first triggered anxiety has gone?
 Understanding the phases of anxiety helps to explain what happens in the body and mind once the trigger to the anxiety has passed.

 This involves the intense surge of adrenaline which produces the body and mind symptoms of anxiety.
 This is when we feel physical sensations such as dizziness or light-headedness, heart palpitations, sweating, shakiness, butterflies in the tummy, and difficulty breathing.
 Psychological experiences during the anxiety episode include fear-based thoughts, predicting negative outcomes, overwhelming emotions such as fear, and sometimes a sense of separation from reality.